howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 title: More Mutations and Updating the Store
 pageTitle: "Mutations & Caching with GraphQL, React & Apollo Tutorial"
 description: "Learn how to use Apollo's imperative store API to update the cache after a GraphQL mutation.
 The updates will automatically end up in your React components."
-question: "What does the 'graphcool push' command do?"
+question: "What does the 'graphcool-framework push' command do?"
-answers: ["It uploads the local schema changes to the remote Graphcool project", "It pushes a git repository to Graphcool so you can manage your project and code together", "It tells the server to push its remote schema changes into the local project file", "There is no 'graphcool push' command"]
+answers: ["It uploads the local schema changes to the remote Graphcool project", "It pushes a git repository to Graphcool so you can manage your project and code together", "It tells the server to push its remote schema changes into the local project file", "There is no 'graphcool-framework push' command"]
 correctAnswer: 0
 videoId: o0w0HS5vG5s
 duration: 8